the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `revert` - gives back gas but loses some

+`self destruct` - leaves a blank account; costs negative gas, does not remove transaction history: only can be self destructed if contract has self destruct programmed in

 `Solc` - the solidity compiler to byte code

 `slippage` - ??

-`smart contract` - programs stored on a blockchain that run when predetermined conditions are met; a transaction protocol intended to automatically execute, control or document events and actions according to the terms of a contract or an agreement
+`smart contract` - programs stored on a blockchain that run when predetermined conditions are met; a transaction protocol intended to automatically execute, control or document events and actions according to the terms of a contract or an agreement; Ethereum contracts are essentially single threaded machine

 `state variables` - variables stored permanently on the blockchain